Mariacodes777/Curriculum_Supplemental_Examples/README.md

 # Curriculum_Supplemental_Lesson_Examples
-Lesson walkthroughs and examples to help students better understand the materials.
+Lesson walk-throughs and examples to help students better understand the materials.